ORESoftware/live-mutex/README.md

   }
 ```

-## To use with async/await, it simply looks like:
+## To use these methods with async/await, it simply looks like:

 ```typescript
     await client.lockp('a');